ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 ##### SCM

-SCM (source control) credentials are used with Projects to clone and update local source code repositories from a remote revision control system such as Git, Subversion, or Mercurial.
+SCM (source control Management) credentials are used with Projects to clone and update local source code Git repositories.
 Source Control credentials have several attributes that can be configured:

 - **Username**: The username to use in conjunction with the source control system.